Savoir Faire barge Review and Specifications

 Review of Savoir Faire barge

 The Savoir Faire barge ship was built in Amsterdam in 1932.
 Originally, she transported cargo on waterways in Belgium and Holland.
-During WW2 (1939-1945), the vessel served as troop carrier.
+During WW2 (1939-1945), the vessel served as a troop carrier.
 In 1976, it was converted into a luxury hotel barge and currently is operated by Christopher Bennett- shipowner and Captain.
-Savoir Faire cruises on canals and rivers in France, Belgium and Holland.
+Savoir Faire cruises on canals and rivers in France, Belgium, and Holland.

 The cruise ship has 6 double cabins for up to 12 passengers.
-It has separate crew quarters housing the crew of 6, which consists of two hostess, chef, deckhand, tour guide and the Captain.
+It has separate crew quarters housing the crew of 6, which consists of two hostesses, chef, deckhand, tour guide and the Captain.

 There are 5 separate public areas on the ship.
-The bar, salon (lounge) and dining area are finished in teak, brass and mahogany, and decorated with paintings and antiques collected over the years.
+The bar, salon (lounge) and dining area are finished in teak, brass, and mahogany, and decorated with paintings and antiques collected over the years.